GSA/idmanagement.gov/_arch/pacsguide.md

 ## Determine Authentication Factors

-{% include alert-info.html content="<a href=\"https://csrc.nist.gov/publications/detail/sp/800-116/rev-1/final\" target=\"_blank\" rel=\"noopener noreferrer\">NIST SP 800-116, Revision 1, Guidelines for the Use of PIV Credentials in Facility Access</a> recommends the following method to determine authentication factors for Exclusion, Limited and Controlled security areas." %}
+{% include alert-info.html content="<a class=\"usa-link usa-link--external\" href=\"https://csrc.nist.gov/publications/detail/sp/800-116/rev-1/final\" target=\"_blank\" rel=\"noopener noreferrer\">NIST SP 800-116, Revision 1, Guidelines for the Use of PIV Credentials in Facility Access</a> recommends the following method to determine authentication factors for Exclusion, Limited and Controlled security areas." %}

 ![]({{site.baseurl}}/assets/img/check-box.png){:style="float:center"} &nbsp;**Determine authentication factors required for security area categories**
 - Once you have categorized all security area categories, you will select the minimum number of authentication factors (1, 2, or 3) needed to access and safeguard the facility: